 - Discover Marrakech at its most authentic, taking its sights, sounds, and scents of its UNESCO-listed Medina

 - Visit local artisans works still reflect the influences of Morocco’s historic Roman, Moorish, and Berber cultures

-This is the traditional greeting used in Morocco to mean a warm “hello and welcome!”
+This traditional greeting in Morocco means a warm “Hello and Welcome!”

-Today your flight arrives in Casablanca.
-On arrival, you are met by a representative of the airport where special arrangements have been made for you to pass through immigration formalities and clear customs.
-You are then transferred to your hotel to start your unforgettable visit to Morocco.
+Today is the official arrival day in Casablanca.
+On arrival, the guest will be met by an airport representative, and special arrangements have been made for us to pass through immigration formalities and clear customs.
+We are then transferred to our luxury hotel to start our unforgettable visit to Morocco.